griffithlab/pVACtools/README.md

 ## Additional Information

-Since the goal of the pVAC-Seq pipeline to predict putative 'neo'antigens, we only consider a sub-section of the transcript sequence encompassing the mutated amino acid.
+Since the goal of the pVAC-Seq pipeline is to predict putative 'neo'antigens, we only consider a sub-section of the transcript sequence encompassing the mutated amino acid.
 <ol type="a">
 <li>In the following figure, the amino acid FASTA sequence is built using 10 flanking amino acids on each side of the mutated amino acid.
 The preceding or succeeding 20 amino acids are taken if the mutation lies near the end or beginning of the transcript, respectively.</li>
 <li>All predicted candidate peptides from epitope prediction software based on selected k-mer window size.</li>